richlowe/illumos-gate/README-ASLR.md

 ## Administration

-ASLR is implemented via process security-flags (which we introduce), there are two sets of flags per-process:  The effective set and the inheritable set (see `security-flags(5)`).
+ASLR is implemented via process security-flags (which we introduce), there are four sets of flags per-process: The effective, inheritable, upper, and lower sets (see `security-flags(5)`).
 The effective set is immutable, it can only change when the process calls `exec(2)`, at which point the effective set is replaced by the inheritable set (with one exception).
 Security flags are inherited upon `fork(2)` (but the inheritable set is not promoted until `exec(2)`, as mentioned).
+The upper and lower sets bound the permitted values of the inheritable set.

 This is such that a given execution of an executable has a constant set of security-flags, which simplifies things for everyone.